Skip to navigation

 The tidy barracks of Fort Vredeburg

-The only other visit of note in Yogyakarta before our departure was to Fort Vredeburg in the middle of town.
-This Dutch colonial fort was pleasant enough for its classic architecture, but more interesting were the three rooms of dioramas depicting the history of the independence movement (a diorama, I discovered, is the name given to a model of an event in time, such as the signing of an important document, or the invasion of a building).
+The other venue of note in Yogyakarta is Fort Vredeburg in the middle of town.
+This Dutch colonial fort is pleasant enough for its classic architecture, but more interesting are the three rooms of dioramas depicting the history of the independence movement (a diorama, I discovered, is the name given to a model of an event in time, such as the signing of an important document, or the invasion of a building).

 1 Our relationship is probably best summed up by the fact that Tim and Bjorn said they'd buy me two large beers each if I shaved off my beard, so I did.
 Fickle, vacuous and college-boy stoopid it might have been, but I thoroughly enjoyed getting heartily drunk on my last night in Bali, at someone else's expense.
-Seems that if I run out of money, I can always count on my beard to bail me out...
+It seems that if I run out of money, I can always count on my facial hair to bail me out...

-2 My computer had died, and Acorn were kindly sending me a replacement, but they couldn't send it to Yogyakarta as the parcel company refused to send it to anywhere that didn't have a phone number.
+2 My computer had died, and Acorn were kindly sending me a replacement, but it turned out that they couldn't send it to the Post Restante in Yogyakarta as the parcel company refused to send it to anywhere that didn't have a phone number.
 I would have to wait until Singapore to receive the replacement, which was hard to handle for such a technology addict.